djkormo/mlnet-tutorial/README.md

 4. [Testing models](docs/testing-models/README.md)
 5. [Using models](docs/using-models/README.md)

-## Prerequisites
+## System Requirements

-You'll need a laptop running Mac, Windows or Linux with .NET Core 2.2 installed.
+You'll need a laptop running Mac, Windows, or Linux with .NET Core 2.2 installed.
 You can get the .NET Core SDK here: https://dotnet.microsoft.com/

 In addition to this, please make sure you have either [Visual Studio 2019](https://visualstudio.microsoft.com/) or [VSCode](https://code.visualstudio.com) installed.

 ## Getting started
 Please clone this repository to disk for the best experience during the tutorial.
+It includes the solution files as well as some starter files.

 ```
 git clone https://github.com/wmeints/mlnet-tutorial.git